 Columbia Cemetery retains integrity of setting as a final resting place with serene surroundings.
-The natural setting of mountains and forests remains, as does the designed setting of a formal burial ground set aside by fencing, orderly rows of graves and paths, and lush plantings.
+The natural setting of nearby mountains and forests remains, as does the designed setting of a formal burial ground with orderly rows of graves and paths, and lush plantings.